emilymcdaniel/Final_Project/README.md

 4) Total gross for genres is given in the month of issue, and is not reflected per month.
 This will need to be converted to align in with other data reporting timeframes.
 ***A moving average of the data over a rolling 12 month period for movie data was calculated, then currency was converted into percent of monthly total by genre.
 Figures within each datatype were also be normalized (ranges and volumes vary).
 Genre data was combined with the economic data dataframe before applying machine learning.***
+5) Available data was in different units. **Must be converted prior to machine learning application.**

 **ECONOMIC DATA NOISE**
 ![Economic Data Noise Illustrated](https://github.com/emilymcdaniel/Final_Project/blob/main/Visuals/Economic%20indeces%20spread.PNG?raw=true)